markshapiro/react-dynamic-content/README.md

         setTimeout(()=>resolve(true), 600)
       });
     }
-    //same as returning false here, will cancel out the previous promise and prevent drag if press was not long enough (600ms)
+    //same as returning false here, will cancel out the previous promise and prevent drag
+    //if press was not long enough (600ms)
   };
    <DynamicContent
       ...